 We welcome applications from people who have a minimum of 2 years recent experience in risk management, clinical audit and effectiveness area or related field (e.g. service improvement, health intelligence, research).
 A high demonstrable knowledge of current national policy in relation to risk, clinical governance and adverse event reporting issues and a Clinical qualification is required.

 As well as having previous experience working in an acute setting, you will also have the following:

 Good level of resilience and the ability to work on own initiative

 Multi-organisation experience would be beneficial

-This is a full-time position, 37.5 hours per week, flexible working pattern.
+This is a part-time position, 22.5 hours flexible working

 We commit to our employees well-being through training, support and reward.
 We offer employees a market competitive basic salary and bonus opportunity as well as a comprehensive benefits package which includes contributory pension scheme, life assurance, private medical cover, wellness screening, eyesight tests, childcare vouchers, cycle to work gym membership, transport season ticket loans and a motivating workplace environment.

 An enhanced disclosure from the Disclosure and Barring Service or Disclosure Scotland will be applied for in the event of a successful application.